-Microsoft doesn’t meet all HIPAA compliance & HITECH standards.
+Microsoft can’t meet all HIPAA compliance & HITECH standards without your own work and configuration.
 Because adhering to Office 365 HIPAA compliance & HITECH standards is your organization’s responsibility, even Microsoft has strict rules on what it will suggest and configure.

 Luckily, Microsoft set up a program to assist companies that sign a Business Associate Agreement (BAA).
 The BAA doesn’t guarantee your organization follows HIPAA and HITECH standards.
 By offering a BAA, Microsoft only supports the implementation based on the parameters your company provides — and nothing more.